sverweij/virtual-code-owners/README.md

 You should _totally_ use GitHub teams!
 If you can.

-Organizations sometimes have large mono repositories with loads of code owners.
+Organizations sometimes have large mono repositories with many code owners.
-They or their bureaucracy haven't landed on actually using GitHub teams to clearly demarcate that.
+They or their bureaucracy haven't landed on actually using GitHub teams to demarcate that.
 Or you're working on a cross-functional team that doesn't follow the organization chart (and hence the GitHub teams).
-Teams in those organizations who want to have clear code ownership have the following choices:
+Teams in those organizations who want to have clear code ownership can either:

 - Wrestle the bureaucracy.
-  This is the recommended approach.
+  Recommended!
 It might take a while, though - and even though there are good people on many levels in bureaucracies, it might eventually not pan out because #reasons.
 - Maintain a CODEOWNERS file with code assigned to large lists of individuals.
   An option, but laborious to maintain, even for smaller projects